dfsp-spirit/webmidicapture/virtual_midi_instrument_setup.md

 ## Using a custom software sythesizer

 The VMPK tool comes with its own software sythesizer to play sounds from the MIDI events, but you can of course use a custom software sythesizer if you prefer.
-I have its output attached to [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), and from there into FL Studio to synthesize sounds from the MIDI signals, but the FL Studio part is entirely optional of course.
-We are only interested in the raw MIDI signals here, so if you're fine with using the default software sythesizer, you do not need a separate DAW.
+To do this, make sure you have a everything configured as described above.

+Then, start you custom sythesizer software (e.g., a DAW like FL Studio) and configure the MIDI connections in it.
+You need to attach the output of the loopMIDI port as the input to your DAW.
+This will allow you to use all the instruments available in your DAW.